 What is vacation pay?

-Vacation pay entitlements by province
+Vacation pay entitlements by province or territory

-Alberta, British Columbia, and Manitoba
+Alberta, British Columbia and Manitoba

 Northwest Territories and Nunavut